Android Tutorial: Writing your own Content provider

 Lifecycle

 As with all components Android also manages the creation and destruction of a content provider.
-But a content provider has no visible state and there is also nothing the user has entered and that should not be lost.
+But a content provider has no visible state and there is also nothing the user has entered that should not be lost.
 Because of this Android can shut down the content provider whenever it sees fit.

-2. Should you keep large datasets around (which you should strive to avoid) you should also implement the onLowMemory() method to release these data.
+2. When your content provider keeps large amounts of data around (which you should strive to avoid) you should also implement the onLowMemory() method to release these data.

 Configuring your content provider